soroushjp/go-bitcoin-multisig/README.md

 ##Build instructions

+First, follow the instructions at [go-secp256k1](https://github.com/toxeus/go-secp256k1) to compile bitcoin/c-secp256k1, which is required for go-bitcoin-multisig.

-If you have your Go environment set up in the [usual way](https://golang.org/doc/code.html), simply run:
+Next, if you have your Go environment set up in the [usual way](https://golang.org/doc/code.html), simply run:

 ```bash
 go get github.com/soroushjp/go-bitcoin-multisig